sftpplus/sftpplus-docs/src/doc_source/operation/ftp.rst

     enable_ssl_certificate_authentication = Yes

-In the Local Manager FTPS services configuration, set to `Enable SSL certificate-based authentication`.
+In the Web Manager FTPS services configuration, set to `Enable SSL certificate-based authentication`.

 This option is enabled by default, so you should already have this option set.